 Enabling this will require the graders to agree on marks per question in addition to the final grade.
 Find the guide here.

-The graders start in the workflow step final grading (and the grader contributors on the test will start with the status “approved own grades”).
+The graders start in the workflow step final grading (and the grader contributors on the test will start with the status “Has confirmed”).

-In this workflow all marks and grades are shared from the start, and when a grader sets a score or a grade it will replace the previous value.
+In this workflow all marks and grades are shared from the start, and when a grader sets a mark or a grade it will replace the previous value.

 This setting applies to tests that use committee based grading.
 If there are no committees, this setting has no impact on the grading workflow.